SouthernMethodistUniversity/geospatialdata/README.md

 ## Required before this session (8/10/21)
 * All content is :white_check_mark: marked throughout; it is also all gathered on [this page](sections/async.md).

-# How do you look for or choose a tool?
+## How do you look for or choose a tool?
 * Like any other type of a tool, you want to look for a tool that helps you accomplish a specific task.
 * What is it you are trying to *do*?
-* * We are referring back to the [M. Posner reading](https://github.com/SouthernMethodistUniversity/intro/blob/master/sections/async.md#white_check_mark-read-the-following-post-and-watch-the-video-before-this-session) in this session.
+    * We are referring back to the [M. Posner reading](https://github.com/SouthernMethodistUniversity/intro/blob/master/sections/async.md#white_check_mark-read-the-following-post-and-watch-the-video-before-this-session) in this session.
-* A tool is a 'fancy program' someone else (or multiple someones) wrote, what did they create it to do?
+* A tool is a 'fancy program' someone else (or multiple someones) wrote.
+What did they create it to do?
-* Think about the stage you are at in your project and does it do what you need at this stage?
+* Think about the stage you are at in your project.
+Does the tool do what you need at this stage?
-* * You can asses a tool like we asses a project.
-What does *the about* page say?
-Is there a gallery or exmaple page?
+    * You can asses a tool like we assess a project.
+What does the *About* page say?
+Is there a gallery or example page?

-## Broadly, you may have goals around the following:
+### You may have broad goals around the following:

-### Sources: What data or other materials do you want to analyze?
+#### Sources: What data or other materials do you want to analyze?
 * Digital Humanities and data
 * Acquiring, cleaning, and creating data
 * Identifying the differences between unstructured, semi-structured, and structured data.
 * Distinguishing between different file types, their definitions, and applications.
 * Applying intellectual property rights to the downloading and sharing of data.
-* Practicing different ways of downloading or creating data.
+* Practicing different ways of downloading or broad creating data.

-### Processing: How can these resources/materials be analyzed or prepared for analysis?
+#### Processing: How can these resources/materials be analyzed or prepared for analysis?
 * The Command Line (Python)
-* Working with Tools (openrefine, Voyant)
+* Working with tools (openrefine, Voyant)

-### Presenting: How do you want to share your sources and your findings?
+#### Presenting: How do you want to share your sources and your findings?
-* Are you trying to create multiple discrete image for a text or presentations?
+* Are you trying to create multiple discrete images for a text or presentations?
 * Are you trying to create a static or interactive visualization?

-#### Additional Considerations to "What is it you want to do"?
+#### Additional considerations to "What is it you want to do?"
 * Where are you in the process?
 * Your goals and your constraints (limitations of time, money, expertise, etc.) will dictate your choices (topics, training, partners, tools, programming, etc.)

-* In this example from Programming Historian, you can see how lessons fall into broad phases or categories.
+In this example from Programming Historian, you can see how lessons fall into broad phases or categories.
 [![tasks](https://github.com/SouthernMethodistUniversity/tools/blob/master/images/phlessons.PNG)](https://programminghistorian.org/posts/full-text-search)